-As result of our due diligence activities summarized above, we determined the following as of March 1, 2024:
+As result of our due diligence activities summarized above, we determined the following as of March 1, 2025:

-- 99% of the 226 smelters and refiners identified by our Surveyed Suppliers are either conformant to a responsible mineral assurance program or have begun participating in such a program. - Two smelters and refiners identified by our suppliers that are not participating in a responsible mineral assurance program became not conformant between January 1, 2024 and March 1, 2024.
-We communicated the requirement to such suppliers to cease sourcing from these smelters and refiners and to update us confirming the changes.
-After March 1, 2024, we were able to remove these two smelters and refiners from our supply chain, but their presence is still reflected in all data analysis in this report. - All 40 smelters and refiners that we know or have reason to believe may source conflict minerals from the Covered Countries, which may not be solely from recycled or scrap sources, are conformant to a responsible mineral assurance program. - We have no reason to believe that any of the 226 smelter and refiner facilities directly or indirectly finance or benefit armed groups in the Covered Countries.
+- 98% of the 215 smelters and refiners identified by our Surveyed Suppliers are either conformant to a responsible mineral assurance program or have begun participating in such a program. - Five smelters and refiners identified by our suppliers became not conformant between January 1, 2025 and March 1, 2025.
+We communicated the requirement to such suppliers to cease sourcing from these smelters and refiners and to update us confirming the changes. - All 36 smelters and refiners that we know or have reason to believe may source conflict minerals from the Covered Countries, which may not be solely from recycled or scrap sources, are conformant to a responsible mineral assurance program.